Stillpoint-Software/hyperbee.migrations/readme.md

 ```
 #### Preventing simultaneous migrations

-By default, Hyperbee Migrations uses a mutex to prevent simultaneous migrations runs.
+By default, Hyperbee Migrations uses a mutex to prevent parallel migration runs.
-An example: if you have 2 instances of your app running, and both try to run migrations.
-When Hyperbee Migrations
+If you have 2 instances of your app running, and both try to run migrations, Hyperbee Migrations
-detects this, it will prevent the other instances from running migrations and log a warning.
+will prevent the second instance from running migrations and will log a warning.

-Hyperbee Migrations accomplishes this using a distributed mutex at the database layer to prevent more than one
+Hyperbee Migrations accomplishes this by using a distributed mutex implemented at the database layer.
-migration runner from running.
-The default implementation uses a timeout value and an auto-renewal interval to
-prevent orphaned locks.
+The default implementation uses a timeout value and an auto-renewal interval to prevent orphaned locks.

-If you wish to allow multiple simultaneous migrations or change the migration timeout lock, you can do so using
+If you wish to allow multiple simultaneous migrations, or change the migration timeout lock, you can do
-override:
+so by overriding the default migration options:

 ``` c#
 services.AddCouchbaseMigrations(options =>